lordrhaegar/Blogap/README.md

 ## What You'll See

 - List of blog posts with titles, previews, and authors
-- Pull-to-refresh functionality
+- Pull the list down to execute the Pull-toRefresh feature to refresh the list
-- Loading and error states
+- Loading and error states if fetching the blog post fails

 ## Development